Understanding and Improving Transfer Learning of Deep Models via Neural Collapse: Acknowledgement

 { }

 \appendices

 The appendices are organized as follows.
+In Appendix \ref{app:ablation_sec5}, we provide more experiments regarding source \NC\ and transferability.
 In Appendix \ref{app:metrics}, we review other metrics that measure feature diversity and discrimination.
 In Appendix \ref{app:training_detail}, we provide experimental details for each figure and each table in the main body of the paper.
 Finally, in Appendix \ref{app:extra_results}, we provide complimentary experimental results for \Cref{subsec:downstream_nc}, and the proposed fine-tuning methods in \Cref{subsec:method_fine_tuning}.